Device filters and groups

 Device filters and groups can work together quite well, but it does require an understanding of the underlying logic.

-To illustrate some of the situations that can arise when combining groups and filters, we're going to show the interaction between two groups and four filters that were made using those groups
+To illustrate some of the situations that can arise when combining groups and filters, we're going to show the interaction between three devices and two groups, depending on how filters are configured.

 In these examples, there are two device groups, called Group A and Group B.